 Claim Your Contribution

 Anonymous submissions will not be published.
 You must attach your name to your submission.
-Under extreme circumstances, the managing editor will consider a possible pseudonymous contribution.
+Under special circumstances, the editor will consider a possible pseudonymous contribution.

 Criticism of AAA and its bodies is welcome in AN.
-As with correspondence, AN staff will notify the appropriate AAA representative (such as committee chair or staff member).
-They will have the opportunity to respond to the criticism in a timely manner.
+As with correspondence, AN staff will notify the appropriate AAA representative (such as a columnist, section president, or staff member), who will have the opportunity to respond to the criticism in a timely manner.

 Dissent from AAA Positions